 Large scale workflows are prone to errors due to node failures, application or environment errors, and myriad other issues.
-Parsl’s support for checkpointing provides workflow resilence and fault tolerance.
+Parsl’s checkpointing model provides workflow resilience and fault tolerance.

-When loading a checkpoint the Parsl script will use checkpointed results for any apps that have been previously executed.
-Like AppCaching, checkpoints use the app name, hash, and input parameters to locate previously computed results.
+When loading a checkpoint file the Parsl script will use checkpointed results for any apps that have been previously executed.
+Like app caching, checkpoints use the app name, hash, and input parameters to locate previously computed results.
 If multiple checkpoints exist for an app (with the same hash) the most recent entry will be used.

-task_exit: In this mode, a checkpoint is created each time an app completes or fails (after retries if enabled).
-This mode reduces the risk of losing information from completed tasks to a minimum.
+task_exit: a checkpoint is created each time an app completes or fails (after retries if enabled).
+This mode minimizes the risk of losing information from completed tasks.

-dfk_exit: In this mode, checkpoints are created when the DataFlowKernel is about to exit.
-This reduces the risk of losing results due to premature workflow termination from exceptions, terminate signals, etc. However there’s still some likelihood that information might be lost if the workflow is terminated abruptly (machine failure, SIGKILL etc)
+dfk_exit: checkpoints are created when Parsl is about to exit.
+This reduces the risk of losing results due to premature workflow termination from exceptions, terminate signals, etc. However it is still possible that information might be lost if the workflow is terminated abruptly (machine failure, SIGKILL, etc.)

 DataFlowKernel.checkpoint()in the workflow code.

-In all cases the checkpoint is written out to the
+In all cases the checkpoint file is written out to the

 Creating a checkpoint¶

-When using automated checkpointing there is no need for users to modify their Parsl script in any way: checkpointing will be conducted completely automatically.
+When using automated checkpointing there is no need to modify a Parsl script as checkpointing will be conducted transparently.
 The following example shows how manual checkpointing can be invoked in a Parsl script.

-from parsl import * from parsl.tests.configs.local_threads import config dfk = DataFlowKernel(config=config) @App('python', dfk, cache=True) def slow_double(x, sleep_dur=1): import time time.sleep(sleep_dur) return x * 2 N = 5 # Number of calls to slow_double d = # List to store the futures for i in range(0, N): d.append(slow_double(i)) # Wait for the results [i.result() for i in d] cpt_dir = dfk.checkpoint() print(cpt_dir) # Prints the checkpoint dir
+import parsl from parsl import python_app from parsl.configs.local_threads import config dfk = parsl.load(config) @python_app(cache=True) def slow_double(x, sleep_dur=1): import time time.sleep(sleep_dur) return x * 2 N = 5 # Number of calls to slow_double d = # List to store the futures for i in range(0, N): d.append(slow_double(i)) # Wait for the results [i.result() for i in d] cpt_dir = dfk.checkpoint() print(cpt_dir) # Prints the checkpoint dir

 As mentioned above, checkpoint files are stored in the